 Who is eligible?

-All ANSA members, if you are not a member, click here to to join
+- All ANSA members, if you are not a member, click here to to join, it's free!

 How much does the scholarship cover?

-The scholarship amount you will receive will depend on your distance of travel and how many days you plan on attending.
+- The scholarship can be up to $500.
+The amount you will receive will depend on your distance of travel and how many days you plan on attending.

 How to apply?

 - Fill in the form below to apply

 ansa panels and workshops